logzio/documentation/docs/shipping/Code/node-js.md

 #### Check Logz.io for your traces

-Give your traces some time to get from your system to ours, and then open [Tracing](https://app.logz.io/#/dashboard/jaeger).
+Give your traces some time to ingest, and then open your [Tracing account](https://app.logz.io/#/dashboard/jaeger).

-### Configuratiion using Helm
+### Configuration using Helm

-You can use a Helm chart to ship Traces to Logz.io via the OpenTelemetry collector.
-The Helm tool is used to manage packages of preconfigured Kubernetes resources that use charts.
+You can use a Helm chart to ship traces to Logz.io via the OpenTelemetry collector.
+Helm is a tool for managing packages of preconfigured Kubernetes resources using charts.

 **logzio-k8s-telemetry** allows you to ship traces from your Kubernetes cluster to Logz.io with the OpenTelemetry collector.